-Simple ingredients, quick cook time and one pan/pot.
-Need I say more.
+Simple ingredients, quick cook time and only one pan.
+Need I say more 😊.

 There are two brands of these that I have been using, Gefen and Dorot, but they do exactly the same thing.
-These cubes defrost in your dish as your are cooking and add something that dried herbs just can’t, in my opinion.
+These garlic and herb cubes defrost in your dish as your are cooking and melt right into the other ingredients.

 When you don’t feel like smelling like garlic, grating ginger, mincing onions or pureeing basil, these are a GREAT alternative.

 I’ve found them at my local grocery store and Trader Joe’s, so you should be able to get them at your local grocery pretty easily.
-I keep them in my freezer at all times and they are really great!
+I keep them in my freezer at all times and they make adding flavor to dishes super simple!

 - 1 16 oz box of spaghetti